9 best yoga mats on Amazon, as recommended by a yoga teacher

 How to find the best yoga mats on Amazon

 • What will you use the mat for?
-Firstly, when deciding how to choose a yoga mat for you, I always tell people to consider what they'll be using the mat for.
+Firstly, when deciding how to choose a yoga mat, I always tell people to consider what they'll be using it for.
 Is it just yoga and meditation?
-Or will you need a multi-use mat that offers enough stability and grip for home workouts like HIIT and weightlifting?
+Or will your pick of the best yoga mats on Amazon be a multi-use mat that offers enough stability and grip for home workouts, like HIIT and weightlifting?

 • How much cushioning support do you need?
 If your joints need a little extra care, I'd suggest opting for a thicker mat or a mat that comes with a knee pad for further support.
 If you don't need extra cushioning, stick with yoga mats around 4mm or 6mm, like the Manduka PRO Yoga Mat or Cork Tec option.